 At Key Clinics, Dr. Joel D. Siegal and his skilled medical team provide relief to people suffering from sciatic nerve pain.
 If you have this condition and feel as though it has started to consume your life, we can help.

 An irritated sciatic nerve can cause leg pain and neurologic dysfunction.
 Within the human body, the sciatic nerve is the largest single nerve that runs from each side of the lower spine into the buttocks, thighs, calves, and feet.
 The formal medical term for sciatica is lumbar radiculopathy.

 The distribution and severity of pain and neurologic compromise depend on the extent and location of nerve compression.
 A herniated disc in the lower part of the lumbar spine, spinal stenosis, arthritis, osteophytes, spondylolisthesis and lumbar degenerative disc disease all can cause sciatic nerve compression or sciatica.
 Risk factors for developing this condition include older age, a sedentary lifestyle, smoking, obesity, diabetes, and chronic or acute back pain.

 Dr. Siegal at Key Clinics can determine the cause and best treatment for your sciatica.

 Symptoms of Sciatic Nerve Pain

-- L4 Level – Sciatica due to L4 irritation can cause pain/numbness/weakness in the front of the thigh, inside of the calf and ankle.
-Patients may notice difficulty lifting their leg or extending their knee.
+- L4 Level – Sciatica due to L4 irritation can cause pain/numbness/weakness in the front of the thigh, inside of the calf, and ankle.
+Patients may notice difficulty lifting their legs or extending their knees.
 Walking can be problematic due to an inability to support their own weight.

 - S1 Level – Sciatica involving S1 can cause pain and numbness down the back or outside of the leg to the side and bottom of the foot.
 In addition, people may notice weakness pushing off when walking or standing on their toes.